Smith v Fonterra Co-operative Group Ltd: Court of Appeal

 The Court of Appeal held that common law requires incremental development, not a radical response.
 Mr Smith could not identify why the defendants should be singled out.
-It was accepted none had materially contributed to climate change – and if their contribution were actionable, it would apply to every individual and business: all would have to achieve net zero emissions.
+It was accepted that none had materially contributed to climate change – and if their contribution were actionable, it would apply to every individual and business: all would have to achieve net-zero emissions.
 It would be a surprising result if every person and business in New Zealand could be brought before the courts for contributing to climate change and therefore restrained from doing so — such a situation would have tremendous social and economic consequences.

-Additionally, such restraint would have to be enforced and monitored by the courts which would require some sort of emissions offset and trading regime parallel to the statutory regime.
-Actions would have to be brought on an ad hoc basis which would be inherently inefficient and unjust.
+Additionally, such restraint would have to be enforced and monitored by the courts, which would require some sort of emissions offset and trading regime parallel to the statutory regime.
+Actions would have to be brought on an ad hoc basis, which would be inherently inefficient and unjust.
 Climate change cannot be effectively addressed through tort law.
 It should only be addressed by the legislature.